Codigo-io/docs/docs/getting-started/quickstart-solana-native.md

 - CIDL stands for Código Interface Description Language, and it is the input for Código’s AI Generator.
 - After completing the CIDL, developers only need to implement the business logic of the program.
 - 100% of the client libraries and program boilerplate are generated.
-- Código Studio has all the tools and programs to develop Solana programs using the CIDL.
+- Código Hub has all the tools and programs to develop Solana programs using the CIDL.

 These links may help you on your journey to writing Solana programs with the CIDL: